 Moreover, we advise you to carry small currency notes because small businesses outside Kathmandu valley may not accept Rs.
 500 and Rs.
 1000 rupee notes because they might not have the change.

 One Indian Rupee (INR) equals 1.6 NRS (10 INR is 16 NRS, and 100 INR equals 160 NRS).

 There are several automated tailor machines (ATMs) in Kathmandu and other cities across Nepal.
 You may be able to withdraw Nepali Rupees from these ATMs.
 However, it is better to bring cash or a traveler's cheque to avoid ATM charges.

-Many banks have their branches in most of Nepal’s district headquarters and major cities across the country such as Chitwan, Pokhara, Lumbini, and so forth.
-But, these branch offices rarely provide the facility of foreign currency exchange facilities.
+Many banks have bank branches in most of Nepal’s district headquarters and major cities across the country, such as Chitwan, Pokhara, or Lumbini.
+But, these branch offices rarely provide foreign currency exchange facilities.